-However, organizations must focus on data loss and data leak prevention, two key areas of Google Workspace (G Suite) security that organizations must focus on regarding business-critical data in the public cloud.
-Losing or leaking business-critical data into the wrong hands can have very serious consequences both legally and financially for an organization.
+However, organizations must focus on data loss and data leak prevention, two key areas of Google Workspace (G Suite) security.
+These areas are crucial when it comes to protecting business-critical data in the public cloud.
+Losing or leaking business-critical data into the wrong hands can have severe consequences for an organization.
 This can result in both legal and financial repercussions.

 Enhance your Google Workspace DLP with SpinOne’s extended functionality.Try SpinOne